tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper.md

 The presence of governance and administrative functions does not reduce system risk or create assurances regarding performance, availability, or outcomes.

+Emergency controls may halt or prevent further execution but do not alter, reverse, substitute, or modify any completed transactions.
+Settlement reflects the factual state of execution at the moment of halt, without discretionary adjustment or alternative action.

+Governance decisions affect system configuration and availability only.
+They do not direct execution, determine user outcomes, select strategies on a user’s behalf, or create reliance on the competence or judgment of governance participants.

+Users remain solely responsible for authorization choices and accept that governance actions apply prospectively and uniformly without regard to individual outcomes.

 ## 15. Optional Ecosystem Programs